 As an encaustic (beeswax & damar resin) artist, I am keenly attuned to the bond between art and nature; honeybees produce the wax I use for my encaustic paint.
 My artwork places a particular focus on the decline of pollinators and other insects due to the loss and destruction of their habitats.
 I think it is so important to bring attention to these devastating ecological challenges.

-Leah Jay (California)
+Leah Jay (California, US)

 If it only could happen, that during this pause,